Nelson-Delpozo/pdfbuddy/memory-bank/progress.md

 - Focus is on establishing solid foundation
 - Documentation-first approach to ensure clear direction
 - Prioritizing modular architecture for future extensibility
+- Day 1 completed successfully with all planned features implemented
+- Fixed critical PDF generation bug to ensure core functionality works properly
+- Integrated jsPDF for proper PDF generation and watermarking
+- Current implementation captures only the visible part of the page, which may be a limitation for some users
+- Need to consider full-page capture in future iterations
+- PDF generation with watermarking is now working correctly